duality-solutions/Sequence/README.md

 make install # optional
 ```

-This will build silk-qt as well if the dependencies are met.
+This will build sequence-qt as well if the dependencies are met.

 Dependencies
 ---------------------